 Pret A Manger

-This café chain stopped charging for dairy-free milk at all its locations internationally, so you can enjoy almond, oat, or soy milk in your coffee at no extra charge.
+This café chain stopped charging for dairy-free milk at all its locations internationally, so you can enjoy almond or oat milk in your coffee at no extra charge.
 Many locations also offer delicious vegan food options, such as the Super Veggie sandwich and the Falafel & Hummus wrap.

 These compassionate companies are leading the way toward a fee-free future for vegan milk.
 Ask Starbucks to follow suit and show that it cares about animals and the environment by ending its surcharge: